-James has been working as an actor in both New York and Vancouver and teaching for over ten years, having studied under Christiane Hirt before moving to New York to attend the HB Studio’s full time program.
+James has been working as an actor in both New York and Vancouver for over twenty years, having studied under Christiane Hirt before moving to New York to attend the HB Studio’s full time program.

 Trish has taught Voice, Text, Speech, and Dialect for 27 years.
 Mentored by David Smukler (National Voice Intensive, York U), Trish has trained the best in every discipline with Kristin Linklater, Larry Moss, Patsy Rodensburg and Catherine Fitzmaurice.
 She regularly coaches hosts of several Lifestyle shows, and has coached on Fringe and Hawaii Five-O. Her Voice & Text in Action classes as well as her Standard American Dialect workshop run out of Rogues West.
 For more information contact her at firstname.lastname@example.org or visit http://www.trishallen.ca/

 Glynis is a well-known established actor and writer … she has been devoted to the art of acting for most of her life.
 She studied the craft for many years at the Center for Actors Study in Toronto.
 She has worked in Toronto, New York, and Calgary and since living in Vancouver has garnered close to a hundred film credits.
 Glynis is also a produced screenwriter.
 Her skill as a writer is evident in her adept ability to interpret script.